Consider the words “city life” for a moment and come up with five adjectives to describe it.

 Tourism could be hit especially hard: swimming pools may have to close in future phases and visitors (who consume way more water than residents, statistically) could have restrictions on the amount of water they can use.
 Less fun means fewer folk coming.

-When considering how sustainable Barcelona is then, the city’s adaption to drought becomes an urgent lateral issue.
+Since then the drought has eased somewhat with heavy rainfall in late 2024 restoring water reserves.
+But when considering how sustainable Barcelona is, the city’s adaption to drought becomes an urgent lateral issue.
 Looking ahead – with climate change not going anywhere soon – Barcelona will have to find more sustainable ways to give its people and its city infrastructure the water it needs.
 That and consider an economy that isn’t as reliant on water-intensive tourism.
 This will likely involve more costly desalination, itself a process with relatively high emissions thus arguably aggravating the root causes.
 As always, sustainability is a little tricky.

-Whatever it involves, it’ll need to be something stronger than hope.
-Because, at the time of writing there’s not much rain forecast – with the ferocious summer approaching.
+Whatever it involves, it’ll need to be something stronger than hope because future droughts are becoming more likely, not less.
 Action and innovation are required for Barcelona to remain a sustainable place to live and work.
-Yet, there’s still cause for optimism.
-Well, just about.

 A final observation